ysfkel/Blockchain-Market-Place/readme.md

 # Block chain Market place
-### Please see the section title ' Running the application 2 - Application flow.' for a complete guide on running the application
+### Please see the section titled ' Running the application 2 - Application flow.' for a complete guide on running the application
 This project is a ecommerce website.
 The application serves 3 sets of users

   -  Owner: The owner of the application manages the users.